Maybank Asset Management Group Whistleblowing Policy

 Any person who is aware of, or has reasonable grounds to suspect that, any improper conduct has been committed by an employee or representative of MAMG can make a disclosure.

-Disclosures can be made via phone, in person and/or in writing (physical or electronic) to any of the following Designated Recipients (“DR”):
+Disclosures can be made via any of the following channels to any of the following Designated Recipients (“DR”):

 Whistleblowers are encouraged to include the following information in the disclosure to facilitate investigations: